 Emir Mahieddin is an anthropologist specialized in the study of Pentecostalism in Sweden, on which he has been working continuously since 2009.
 He is a researcher at the CNRS and member of the CéSor, at the Ecole des Hautes Etudes en Sciences Sociales (EHESS) in Paris, France.
 He joined the CRS as a postdoctoral researcher in April 2017.
 He now cooperates with the Centre within the frame of the project Pentecostal Migrants in Secular Sweden : Influences and Challenges, for which he was granted fundings by the Swedish Science Council in november 2018.

 His doctoral work (Aix-Marseille Uni., nov.
 2015) dealt with the moral transformations of Pentecostalism in Sweden.
 His book published in december 2018 in France, Faire le travail de Dieu.
 Une anthropologie morale du pentecôtisme en Suède (Paris, Karthala) is an outline of a moral anthropology of the power of God in Christianity, Swedish Pentecostalism being taken as a case study - the so called "migrant churches" were not taken into account in this work.
 Drawing on postcolonial works, he questioned the notion of the "secular" as used in Sweden through an ethnography of ethical practices.
 In 2017-2018, he conducted the project Doing God’s Work in the Kingdom of the Secular.
 Ethics and Charismata in Pentecostal Migrant Churches (Sweden), within the programme the Impact of Religion.This postdoctoral work, of which the current project Pentecostal Migrants in Secular Sweden is a prolongation, dealt with the meaning of religious experiences in situations of migration.
-Emir Mahieddin currently conducts fieldwork within Latin American and Arabic-speaking Evangelical and Pentecostal churches in Stockholm.
+Emir Mahieddin conducted fieldwork within Latin American and Arabic-speaking Evangelical and Pentecostal churches in Stockholm until January 2020.
+He is now back to France, working on the ethnographic data.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.